Why trade with CMC Markets?

 Yes, it's free to open an account with us.
 You can also view prices and use tools such as charts, Reuters news and TipRanks, free of charge.
 You'll need to deposit funds in your account to place a trade.

-There’s no minimum balance you must have in your account, but you will need to add cash to your account to start investing, and the minimum amount you can deposit at any one time is £1.
+There’s no minimum balance you must have in your account, but you will need to add cash to your account to start trading, and the minimum amount you can deposit at any one time is £1.

 Yes, you can set both limit orders (to buy or sell at a specific price) and stop orders (to trigger a trade when the price reaches a chosen level).